zyf0717/zyf0717.github.io/_posts/2025-08-27-building-llamacpp-strix-halo.markdown

 ## 2. Build glslc

-Supplies the tooling to compile cooperative-matrix shader coder.
+This supplies the tooling to compile cooperative-matrix shader code.

-This step may be necessary if `sudo apt install shaderc` fails.
+`sudo apt install shaderc`; if this fails, build and install with the following:

 ```bash
 sudo apt update